 To mark the 20th anniversary of my first baby quilt, I have been reflecting on what I have learned along the way.
 Creative Backstory is a series of blog posts each highlighting a different year.
 I invite you to share your creative backstory.
 Each day, I will post an optional prompt.
 Leave your response as a comment below or on my Serendipity Facebook page or use the tag #creativebackstory or Instagram and I will add your name to my Creative Backstory Giveaway.
 I look forward to reading about what has shaped your creative life.

 I invite you to share your creative backstory.
-Here is an optional prompt: do you belong to group, online or otherwise, that nurtures your creativity?
+Here is an optional prompt: what quilting event is on your bucket list?

 Leave your response as a comment below or use the tag #creativebackstory on Facebook or Instagram.
 I look forward to reading about what has shaped your creative life and will put your name into my celebratory giveaway.
 At the end of June, after I have completed Creative Backstory posts, I will select one commenter and, pandemic postal system permitting, this King Parrot textile sketch will wing its way to a new home.